 - A topographic form that is generally relatively level but slopes along its eastern and northern boundaries towards the more dense vegetation of Cooper Park and the Double Bay gully.
-Distinctive long views towards the Woollahra HCA's buildings and trees, many of which are historically significant, are possible from the eastern end of the area. - In the east and south-west of the Woollahra HCA, regular, ended street patterns with alternating wide streets and narrow rear lanes.
-House are generally aligned to face the street.
-In the north, the grid expands to form much anger blocks and generally does not include rear lanes.
-Houses in this area are often aligned to face views to the harbour, Double Bay or across to Bellevue Hill. - A land use character that is predominantly residential but also contains several shopping precincts as well as distinctive public, private, religious, light industrial and institutional buildings. - A number of precincts that retain the architectural detailing, roof forms, materials, fencing and sometimes landscaping of their phase of development within the Woollahra HCA: - Rosemont Precinct, sharacterised by large lots including gardens, the villas and estate remnants of the movictorian period and the detached houses and Inter-War flat buildings; - West Wocilahia Precinct, characterised by small lots and a variety of generally small scale courses and terrace houses; - Queer Screet Precinct with its mix of significant mid to late Victorian and Federation residential, civic and retail buildings;

-Cottages of the Waimea and Woods Avenue groups, its gracious mid Victorian houses and its many Inter-War flat buildings;

-Harbour View Precinct, developed by E.K.
-Harkness, with a fine collection of Federation period houses influenced by Victorian Gothic architecture and

-Fletcher and Grafton Precincts with their variety of Victorian and Federation timber, stone and brick cottages, detached or semi-detached and terrace houses.
+Distinctive long views towards the Woollahra HCA's buildings and crees, many of which are historically significant, are possible from the eastern end of the crea. - In the east and south-west of the Woollahra HCA, regular, gridded street patterns with alternating wide streets and narrow rear lanes.
+Houses are generally aligned to face the street.
+In the north, the grid expands to form much larger blocks and generally does not include rear lanes.
+Houses in this area are often aligned to face views to the harbour, Double Bay or across to Bellevue Hill. - A land use character that is predominantly residential but also contains several shopping precincts as well as distinctive public, private, religious, light industrial and institutional buildings. - A number of precincts that retain the architectural detailing, roof forms, materials, fencing and sometimes landscaping of their phase of development within the Woollahra HCA: - Rosemont Precinct, characterised by large lots including gardens, the villas and estate remnants of the mid Victorian period and the detached houses and Inter-War flat buildings; - West Woollahr: Precinct, characterised by small lots and a variety of generally small scale cottages and terrace houses; - Queer Screet Precinct with its mix of significant mid to late Victorian and Federation residential, civic and retail buildings; - Nelson Precinct, characterised by the highly consistent late Victorian Gothic style cottages of the Waimea and Woods Avenue groups, its gracious mid Victorian houses and its many Inter-War flat buildings; - Harbour View Precinct, developed by E.K.
+Harkness, with a fine collection of Federation period houses influenced by Victorian Gothic architecture and - Fletcher and Grafton Precincts with their variety of Victorian and Federation timber, stone and brick cottages, detached or semi-detached and terrace houses.

-- A visual and architectural complexity that derives from: - the variety of contributory public and private building types including residential buildings, institutional buildings such as schools; religious buildings including churches and synagogues; hotels, retail buildings, commercial and light industrial premises; - the variety of contributory architectural styles and scales within the range of building types; - er 202 the complex and varied subdivision pattern, which directly affected the sizes of buildings constructed in different parts of the Woollahra HCA; - contributory remnant landscape elements including front fences in a variety of styles that complemented the houses behind them, sandstone retaining walls and bedrock shewes, trees including Norfolk Island, Cook and Bunya pines from early estates and gardens, rows of street trees such as Moreton Bay and Port Jackson figs and London Plane trees, sandstone kerbs and gutters and red-coloured street-name inlays to footpath; and - its municipal parks and small reserves, which often contrast with the dense urban fabric of the areas surrounding them. - A variety of open space and landscape features that include: - municipal street tree plantings; - small public parks; - private open spaces around institutional buildings - remnant and distinctive trees from the garden so large early estates.
-These make a strong contribution to the skyline of the Weotlanra HCA and are visible from great distances; - private gardens that contribute significantly to the townscape quality of streets and laneways; and - leafy escarpment areas along Fogecliff Road and the borders of Cooper Park.
+- A visual and architectural complexity that derives from: - the variety of contributory public and private building types including residential buildings, institutional buildings such as schools; religious buildings including churches and synagogues; hotels, retail buildings, commercial and light industrial premises; - the variety of contributory architectural styles and scales within the range of building types; - the complex and varied subdivision pattern, which directly affected the sizes of buildings constructed in different parts of the Woollahra HCA; - contributory remnant landscape elements including front fences in a variety of styles; has complemented the houses behind them, sandstone retaining walls and bedrock shelves, trees including Norfolk Island, Cook and Bunya pines from early estates and garders, rows of street trees such as Moreton Bay and Port Jackson figs and London Plane trees, sandstone kerbs and gutters and red-coloured street-name inlays to footpaths; and - its municipal parks and small reserves, which often contrast with the dense urban fabric of the areas surrounding them. - ▶ A variety of open space and landscape features that include: - municipal street tree plantings; - small public parks; - private open spaces around institutional buildings. - remnant and distinctive trees from the garden; of large early estates.
+These make a strong contribution to the skyline of the Woollahra HCA and are visible from great distances; - private gardens that contribute significantly to the townscape quality of streets and laneways; and - leafy escarpment areas along Edgecliff Road and the borders of Cooper Park.

-The division of the Woollahra Hornto seven precincts is a reflection of the varied development patterns that resulted from the arge and unusual leasehold landholding of the area known as the Point Piper Estate.
+The division of the Woollahra HCA into seven precincts is a reflection of the varied development patterns that resulted from the large and unusual leasehold landholding of the area known as the Point Piper Estate.